FAQ

 To restore its luster over time, apply an oil-based, food-grade wood finish according to the manufacturer’s instructions.
 Treating the wood once or twice a year is usually enough to keep it looking its best.

 The lignum vitae came from a friend who purchased a 100-year-old stamp company that had preserved nearly all of its original equipment and materials.
-Among the collection were two lignum vitae chopping blocks that were no longer needed—and I was fortunate enough to give them new life.
+Among the collection were two lignum vitae chopping blocks that were no longer needed, and I was fortunate enough to give them new life.

 The mahogany and beech were reclaimed from their former role as dunnage used to support heavy steel pipes during rail transport.
 These woods needed to be exceptionally strong to bear such weight.
 Though far from furniture-grade and marked with signs of age, disease, and past insect activity, I find their imperfections add a unique and meaningful character to each piece.

 Many of my pieces are crafted from locally harvested woods.
-While I understand the appeal and beauty of exotic species, I’ve come to truly appreciate the subtle variations and rich character found in the woods native to the region of Québec, where I reside.
+While I understand the appeal and beauty of exotic species, I’ve come to truly appreciate the subtle variations and rich character found in the woods native to the region of Québec, where I live.
 These locally available materials offer a beauty that feels authentic to the land, and working with them allows me to create pieces that are both sustainable and deeply connected to their place of origin.